dcdpr/did-btcr2/chapters/CRUD-Operations.md

     ::SMT:: proofs; OPTIONAL; object.
   * `network` - the Bitcoin network used for resolution; OPTIONAL; string; default=`"bitcoin"`.

-It returns the following output or throws an error:
+It returns the following output or raises an error:

 * `targetDocument` - a DID Core conformant DID document after all updates have been found, validated and applied; object.

 The steps are as follows:

+1. If both `resolutionOptions.versionId` and `resolutionOptions.versionTime` are
+   not null then MUST raise an ::https://www.w3.org/ns/did#INVALID_DID:: error.
-1. If `resolutionOptions.versionId` is not null, set `targetVersionId` to `resolutionOptions.versionId`.
+1. Else if `resolutionOptions.versionId` is not null, set `targetVersionId` to `resolutionOptions.versionId`.
 1. Else if `resolutionOptions.versionTime` is not null, set `targetTime` to `resolutionOptions.versionTime`.
 1. Else set `targetTime` to the UNIX timestamp for now at the moment of execution.
-2. // todo: make statement about if both are set, that is an error
 1. Set `signalsMetadata` to `resolutionOptions.sidecarData.signalsMetadata`.
 1. Set `currentVersionId` to 1.
 1. If `currentVersionId` equals `targetVersionId` return `initialDocument`.